-If you have not previously used an RP-series microcontroller-based board you can get started by reading Raspberry Pi Pico-series Python SDK book.
+If you have not previously used an RP2040-based board you can get started by reading Raspberry Pi Pico Python SDK book.

 3.1.
-Getting MicroPython for Pico W-series devices
+Getting MicroPython for Raspberry Pi Pico W

 Pre-built Binary

 A pre-built binary of the latest MicroPython firmware is available from the MicroPython section of the documentation site.